MKT035/MKT035/README.md

 # Hi there 👋

 ## About Me
-I am Mayank Kumar, a 23-year-old, Computational Linguistics student at University of Tuebingen.
+I am Mayank Kumar, a 23-year-old, Computational Linguistics student at the University of Tuebingen.

-I have considerable knowledge in the Data Analytics field.
-And I am enthralled by Machine Learning and its applications and advancements.
-I am equipped with the knowledge of Python, SQL and R and the core concepts of Machine Learning and am fluent in languages such as English, Hindi, Maithili, and a little bit of German as well.
+I have considerable knowledge in the Data Analytics field, and I am enthralled by Machine Learning and its applications and advancements.
+I am equipped with the knowledge of Python, SQL and R and the core concepts of Machine Learning and am fluent in languages such as English, Hindi, Maithili, and I am learning a bit of German as well.

 ### Here are some important link/information about me -